richcsst/My-Music/README.md

 # Richard Kelsch's Music

 This repository contains the music I have been writing.
-There are lyrics, music and videos.
+There are lyrics and music.
+All Music is in FLAC format.

 ## Songs